huggingface/datasets/metrics/ter/README.md

 # Metric Card for TER

 ## Metric Description
 TER (Translation Edit Rate, also called Translation Error Rate) is a metric to quantify the edit operations that a hypothesis requires to match a reference translation.
-We use the implementation that is already present in [sacrebleu](https://github.com/mjpost/sacreBLEU#ter), which in turn is inspired by the TERCOM implementation, which can be found [here](https://github.com/jhclark/tercom).
+We use the implementation that is already present in [sacrebleu](https://github.com/mjpost/sacreBLEU#ter), which in turn is inspired by the [TERCOM implementation](https://github.com/jhclark/tercom).

 The implementation here is slightly different from sacrebleu in terms of the required input format.
 The length of the references and hypotheses lists need to be the same, so you may need to transpose your references compared to sacrebleu's required input format.
 See [this github issue](https://github.com/huggingface/datasets/issues/3154#issuecomment-950746534).